Faculty Handbook: Promotion and tenure guidelines

-The college P&T committee shall be comprised of tenured college faculty members and may include department/unit chairs or heads.
-The college P&T committee is to be elected by tenured and tenure track college faculty.
+The college P&T committee is intended to be an independent voice of evaluation that is identified within the college, and whose membership is determined by a transparent election process approved by a majority of the faculty members, who voted, within the unit with ranks listed in the section “Criteria for Promotions.”
+The college P&T committee shall be elected from the group of professorial college faculty members at the rank of associate and above and senior instructors, and may include unit chairs or heads.
 Colleges will determine term limits and frequency of elections.
-The size of the committee shall be decided within the college to provide fair and equitable faculty representation based on the diversity within the college.
-The committee shall have representation from multiple units within the college as well as members elected at large from the college.
+The size and composition of the committee shall be decided within the college to provide fair and equitable faculty representation based on the diversity within the college.
+The committee shall have representation from multiple units within the college and can include members elected at large from the college.
 College P&T committee members, if a signatory of a unit level letter of evaluation, shall recuse themselves from votes on these cases.
 College-level processes must be consistent with these procedural guidelines.

 The college faculty committee review letter shall provide: (i) an independent evaluation of the merits of the candidate as presented in the dossier, (ii) an opinion as to whether the departmental-level letters of evaluation fairly and uniformly assess the merits of the candidate’s performance as documented in the dossier, and (iii) an assessment of the consistency of standards applied to all candidates in the college.
 In addition, the committee should check that each dossier has been properly prepared.